 While dakimakura and body pillow can look very similar in shape and size, the typical reason for use is different.
 Put simply, it’s a case of physical support vs. emotional support.

 Orthopedic pillows are used for physical support, to correct the position of your body as you sleep.
-They allows you to avoid a variety of disorders and discomforts: blood circulation problems, muscle pain, snoring, and more.
+They allow you to avoid a variety of disorders and discomforts: blood circulation problems, muscle pain, snoring, and more.
 Healthcare professionals may suggest using them, or they may be bought on a whim or out of curiosity.

 The dakimakura in Japan have a long tradition of providing emotional support.
 They are thought of as comfort objects—not that different from a security blanket or a favorite stuffed toy.
-The name is meant to be descriptive of how people it’s used.
+The name is meant to be descriptive of how it’s used.